GoogleCloudPlatform/functions-framework-dotnet/README.md

 This will create a function that simply logs the information about any Cloud Event it receives.

-> **Note:**
-> The automatic conversion of Google Cloud Functions events to
-> Cloud Events only happens for typed Cloud Event functions.
-Untyped
-> Cloud Event functions only succeed when the underlying HTTP request
-> contains a Cloud Event.

 ## VB and F# support